Treatise on Analysis

 Treatise on Analysis is a translation by Ian G. Macdonald of the nine-volume work Éléments d'analyse on mathematical analysis by Jean Dieudonné, and is an expansion of his textbook Foundations of Modern Analysis.
 It is a successor to the various Cours d'Analyse by Augustin-Louis Cauchy, Camille Jordan, and Édouard Goursat.

 Contents and publication history

 Volume I

 The first volume was originally a stand-alone graduate textbook with a different title.
-It was first written in English and later translated into French, unlike the other volume which were first written in French.
+It was first written in English and later translated into French, unlike the other volumes which were first written in French.
 It has been republished several times and is much more common than the later volumes of the series.